dotnet/docs-maui/docs/fundamentals/resource-dictionaries.md

 ---
 title: "Resource dictionaries"
-description: ".NET MAUI XAML resources dictionaries enable resources to be shared and reused throughout an app." ms.date: 01/28/2022
+description: "Learn how .NET MAUI XAML resources dictionaries enable resources to be shared and reused throughout an app." ms.date: 04/04/2023
 ---

 # Resource dictionaries

 A .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.ResourceDictionary> is a repository for resources that are used by a .NET MAUI app.
 Typical resources that are stored in a <xref:Microsoft.Maui.Controls.ResourceDictionary> include styles, control templates, data templates, converters, and colors.

 XAML resources that are stored in a <xref:Microsoft.Maui.Controls.ResourceDictionary> can be referenced and applied to elements by using the [`StaticResource`](xref:Microsoft.Maui.Controls.Xaml.StaticResourceExtension) or [`DynamicResource`](xref:Microsoft.Maui.Controls.Xaml.DynamicResourceExtension) markup extension.
 In C#, resources can also be defined in a <xref:Microsoft.Maui.Controls.ResourceDictionary> and then referenced and applied to elements by using a string-based indexer.
-However, there's little advantage to using a <xref:Microsoft.Maui.Controls.ResourceDictionary> in C#, as shared objects can be stored as fields or properties, and accessed directly without having to first retrieve them from a dictionary.

 > [!TIP]
 > In Visual Studio, a XAML-based <xref:Microsoft.Maui.Controls.ResourceDictionary> file that's backed by a code-behind file can be added to your project by the **.NET MAUI ResourceDictionary (XAML)** item template.